s-ol/mmm/root/research/alivecoding/text$markdown+sidenotes.md

 this approach combines the benefits of dataflow programming for livecoding with those of a textual representation and the user-controlled evaluation moment.

-dataflow:
+from visual dataflow programming, the following benefits over common textual, REPL-based livecoding systems are inherited:

 - direct manipulation of individual parameters of a system without disturbing the system at large
 - execution and dataflow are aligned and evident in the editable representation
-- state is isolated and compartmentalized in locally
+- state is isolated and compartmentalized in local elements
 - opportunity to visualize dataflow and local state<span class="sidenote">
   visualizing state of individual *op*s in editor-dependent and editor-agnostic ways that integrate with the textual representation is an ongoing research direction of this project</span>

-textual representation and user-controlled evaluation moment:
+on the other hand, the following advantages from such textual systems are preserved, that are generally absent in visual dataflow environments:

 - high information density
 - fast editing experience